An Introduction to Co-ops

 Worker Co-op Succession

-There are currently 124,000 family businesses, each with sales of $1 million or more, in Canada.
-Estimates suggest only one-third of these businesses will make a successful transition to the second generation of the family.
-Worker co-ops are increasingly providing a solution to this thorny issue, especially if small business owners are concerned about maintaining employment and other benefits in their community.
-If you decide to pursue an opportunity in this area, you’ll need to have the collective skills, cohesion, and capital to purchase the business.
+Worker co-ops provide a clear solution to this issue, especially if business owners are concerned about maintaining employment and benefits in their community.
+Keep in mind that if you decide to pursue an opportunity in this area, you’ll need the collective skills, cohesion, and capital to purchase the business.

 Agricultural Producer Co-ops